artainmo/machine-learning/natural-language-processing and LLM/NLP with Attention Models/README.md

 The transformer model was created by Google in 2017 as a purely attention-based model to remediate some problems with RNNs.

 In neural machine translation with RNNs the start of the text needs to be translated before the end.
 This means translation is done sequentially which leaves no room for parallel computing for speed.<br>
 Besides speed, RNNs can also lose information over long sequences.
-For example not remember the subject is singular or plural as you move further away from the subject.
+For example it may not remember if the subject is singular or plural as it moves further away from the subject.
 Vanishing gradients can also occur on long sequences.
-However those two last issues can already be mitigated with GRUs and LSTMs but transformers do it even better.
+However, those two last issues can already be mitigated with GRUs and LSTMs, but transformers do it even better.

 Previously we saw encoders and decoders in neural machine translation made out of RNNs.
-In a transformer, encoders and decoders are not necessary as attention only is needed, as a result computation does not need to be sequential and vanishing gradients don't occur on long sequences.
+In a transformer, encoders and decoders are not necessary as attention only is needed.
+As a result, computation does not need to be sequential and vanishing gradients don't occur on long sequences.

 #### Transformers overview
 The transformers revolutionized the field of natural language processing.
 The first transformer paper, named 'Attention is all you need', sets the basis for all the models we will view in this course.
 The transformer architecture has become the standard for large language models, including BERT, T5, and GPT-3.